-- Continuous improvement in the accessibility of the information offered in the "Shareholders and investors" section of the corporate website, with the incorporation of information about the new IFRS. - Sending of alerts to shareholders belonging to the "MAPFRE SHAREHOLDERS.
-A Unique Value"
+• Continuous improvement in the accessibility of the information offered in the "Shareholders and investors" section of the corporate website, with the incorporation of information about the new IFRS.

-Sending of alerts to analysts and investors to keep them promptly informed of any relevant information that could be of interest to them.
+- Sending of alerts to shareholders belonging to the "MAPFRE SHAREHOLDERS.
+A Unique Value" program on relevant information communicated to the market and specific events for this group, as well as the weekly Financial Newsletter in collaboration with Corporate Communication. - Sending of alerts to analysts and investors to keep them promptly informed of any relevant information that could be of interest to them.